 - Create interactive BRDs by embedding PDFs, Excel sheets, Google Drive files, Airtable blocks, charts, graphs, and more inside your documents.

-- Get feedback from managers using @mentions and highlight features as every document comes with its separate comment stream.
+- Get feedback from managers using @mentions and highlight features as every document comes with a separate comment stream.

 - Create, share, and store documents related to the project in one place without going back and forth to your cloud storage services or email inbox.